-Primary Care and Community Health and Social Care settings - Respiratory screening questions & triage professionals should see individuals face to face or via remote consultation, whichever is felt most appropriate where they have deemed further clinical assessment is required.
+Primary Care and Community Health and Social Care settings - Respiratory screening questions & triage

+If following telephone consultation, the individual is suspected or confirmed as having COVID-19 or another respiratory and if the matter is non urgent, face to face consultation should be deferred until the COVID-19 self-isolation period has elapsed.
+For other non COVID-19 respiratory viruses, defer until resolution of symptoms.
+Health and care professionals should see individuals face to face or via remote consultation, whichever is felt most appropriate where they have deemed further clinical assessment is required.
 If it is necessary to review the individual by means of a face to face consultation (regardless of the presenting problem) then they should be advised of the most suitable way to transfer to the facility, enter the health and care facility, and on arrival, should be directed to a suitable waiting area identified for symptomatic individuals.